nschloe/pytest-codeblocks/README.md

 excode is [available from the Python Package Index](https://pypi.python.org/pypi/excode/), so simply
 ```
-pip install -U excode
+pip install excode
 ```
-to install or upgrade.
+to install.

 ### Testing